-- 12 The perception of an increasing durable demand for low GHG products induces manufacturers to invest - in decarbonisation strategies (Olatunji et al. 2019).
-Policies can support and accelerate this process by - 14 creating niche market, stimulating demand for low carbon products through procurement and financing - and by addressing informational and other market barriers.
+The perception of an increasing durable demand for low-GHG products induces manufacturers to invest in decarbonisation strategies (Olatunji et al. 2019).
+Policies can support and accelerate this process by creating niche markets, stimulating demand for low-carbon products through procurement and financing and by addressing informational and other market barriers.